prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Configure validator node

 Validator client configuration doesn't need to be updated for The Merge.
-Fee recipient can optionally be configured on your validator node if you want redundancy or multiple fee recipient addresses.
+A fee recipient address can optionally be configured on your validator node if you want redundancy or multiple fee recipient addresses.
 See [Configuring a Fee Recipient Address](./execution-node/fee-recipient.md) to learn more.

+Note that **consensus-layer Sepolia is a permissioned network** - you can run a beacon node on Sepolia, but not a validator.

 ## Upgrade hardware